ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Performance between modern AMD, NVIDIA and Apple Silicon GPUs can show important differences.
 A simulation for a domain of  [414, 219 , 375] grid size and over 2841 temporal steps was used to benchmark multiple backends and systems.

 * Nvidia RTX A6000 (48 GB RAM, 10752 CUDA Cores, theoretical 38.7 SP TFLOP , memory bandwidth 768 GB/s)
-* AMD Radeon Pro W6800 (32 GB RAM, 3840  stream processors, theoretical 17.83 SP TFLOP , memory bandwidth 512 GB/s)
+* AMD Radeon Pro W6800 (32 GB RAM, 3840  stream processors, theoretical 17.83 SP TFLOP, memory bandwidth 512 GB/s)
-* AMD Vega 56 (8 GB RAM, 3584  stream processors, theoretical 10.5 SP TFLOP , memory bandwidth  410 GB/s)
+* AMD Vega 56 (8 GB RAM, 3584  stream processors, theoretical 10.5 SP TFLOP, memory bandwidth  410 GB/s)
-* M1 Max  (64 GB RAM, 10 CPU cores, 32 GPU Cores, 4096 execution units (which PR material says translates into a theoretical 98304 simultaneous threads), theoretical 10.4 SP TFLOP , memory bandwidth 400 GB/s)
+* M1 Max  (64 GB RAM, 10 CPU cores, 32 GPU Cores, 4096 execution units (which PR material says translates into a theoretical 98304 simultaneous threads), theoretical 10.4 SP TFLOP, memory bandwidth 400 GB/s)

 RTX A6000 test was done in 128 GB Xeon W-2125 CPU (4x2 cores) @ 4.00GHz Dell system.
 AMD Vega 64 and AMD Radeon Pro W6800 were tested in an 128 GB iMac Pro system (10x2 Core Intel Xeon W).
 The Vega 64 GPU is part of the iMac system, while the Pro W6800 is connected via a Thunderbolt 3 external enclosure.
 Please note that GPU connectivity should not have an important effect given memory transfers between GPU and CPU are minimal.
 The M1 Max was configured with 64 GB and installed in a 2021 MacBook Pro system.
 The Dell system, iMac Pro and MacBook Pro were also used for OpenMP benchmarks.
 Python 3.9 was used in all systems.
 The Dell system test used CUDA 11.4 and Visual Studio 2019 Community edition.
 The latest versions of pycuda and pyopencl at the time of testing (Sep 18, 2022) were used. macOS Monterey 12.5.1 with XCode 14 were used for both iMac Pro and MacBook Pro.